-A high-performing building is energy-efficient and meets rigorous standards for lighting, ventilation, noise, thermal comfort, humidity, and indoor air quality as well as lighting and noise levels.
+A high-performing building is energy-efficient and meets rigorous standards for indoor air quality as well as lighting and noise levels.
 Those standards can vary widely depending on the intended use of a built environment: a hospital operating room, a government or public facility, a university lab, or a school classroom.

 The good news is that environmental performance does not have to come at the expense of increased energy consumption.
 Our design goal is to combine energy-efficiency and an optimal environment guarantee on every project.

 Indoor Air Quality

 Indoor air quality is an excellent measure of the overall health a building.
-It's essential to have good indoor air quality to ensure the occupants in your building remain healthy and happy.
-Various things contribute to indoor air quality, some of which include:
+It's essential to have good indoor air quality to ensure the occupants in your building remain safe, healthy and happy.
+Various factors contribute to indoor air quality, some of which include: